Do you want a PA/support worker's job that is different? And in a good way. This advert summarises key information:

 About me, and the role

 I am an active, working, physically disabled gay man with a busy life.
-Requires sleep-over (but not permanent live-in) and weekend work.
+You will be supporting me to live an independent life, with tasks ranging from personal care tasks, house work and cooking through to paperwork and travel.
+Requires sleep-over at night (but not permanent live-in) and weekend work.
 I have a track record of my PAs staying around for quite a while, so I reckon I'm a pretty good guy to work for!

 You will work for me directly; there is no agency involved.
 This is a real opportunity to assist someone to live their life the way they want, and we should develop a good, friendly, working relationship.
 The whole point of this job is that you do the things I need help with so that I can live life in the same way that anyone else does.
 I've got a good job, and get out a lot socially, so this definitely isn't the kind of job where you're pushing someone around in the park!